-Blue Ridge Railroad Historical Trail is a 6.5 mile point-to-point trail located near Walhalla, South Carolina and is rated as moderate.
+Blue Ridge Railroad Historical Trail is a 3.9 mile out and back trail located near Walhalla, South Carolina that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 moderate only in some areas great views when done in the winter

 Good bike trail.
 Rode bike most of the way.
 Learning markers(plants, trees, mine site) along the way.

 Trail has a few spots with decent mountain views.
 It was marked okay but does get somewhat dense close to the end.
 We stumbled upon this trail by accident looking for Yellow Branch.